Disability Insurance protects your paycheck — and your loved ones — if you can’t earn a living due to injury or illness.

-A disability insurance policy is a binding contract between the insurer and the policyholder.
+Disability insurance is a binding contract between the insurer and the policyholder.
 In exchange for paying your premiums, the insurer agrees to pay you a monthly benefit if you become disabled and can’t earn a paycheck.

 Disability insurance has a simple goal — to replace part of your monthly income when you can’t work because of an injury or an illness.
 It helps you buy groceries, pay bills, and cover other expenses.

-Before you purchase a disability insurance policy, consider the following questions:
+Before you purchase this policy, consider the following questions: